 Francis Minot was a widower (his wife, Sarah Parkman (Blake) Minot, had died in 1869) and he lived at 65 Marlborough with his daughter, Julia.
 They previously had lived (and he had maintained his office) at 7 Charles.
 His unmarried sister, Mary Minot, lived with them until her death in February of 1882.

 Julia Minot married in May of 1886 to attorney Felix Rackemann.
-After their marriage, they lived with her father at 65 Marlborough and also maintained a home in Readville, which they made their year-round home in about 1894,
+After their marriage, they lived with her father at 65 Marlborough and also maintained a home in Readville in the Hyde Park neighborhood of Boston, which they made their year-round home in about 1894.

 By the 1896-1897 winter season, 65 Marlborough was the home of Francis Blackwell Forbes and his wife Isabel (Clarke) Forbes.
 They previously had lived in New York, Shanghai, and Paris, where he was a partner in the Boston-based shipping firm of Russell & Company.
 He was also a dedicated botanist and, with William Botting Hemsley, authored a book on the plants of China.